Mahmuduls1995/Web-Automation-On-Rokomari-Website-With-Selenium-TestNG/README.md

 ## Getting Started
 The below instructions will explain how to get the project up and running on a local machine for development and testing purposes.
-## Introduction
-Selenium and TestNg are used to automate the web application of Rokomari, a well-known online bookstore in Bangladesh.
-Various test cases are developed for automatic.
- - Sign-up from the registration page,
- - Log-in,
- - Author search and Author selection,
- - Add-to-cart Book action with filter,
- - and order actions.
- - Shipping Address Info

- A bug screenshot is captured through the selenium 'TakesScreenshot' method when the test case fails.**'testng.xml'** which includes the **test-suit**, is run for executing all test cases.
 ## Contents
 - [Introduction](#Introduction)
 - [Prerequisites](#Prerequisites)